 Red takes out his pokedex, and a clicker from his pack.
 Part of the training process is to associate a behavior with a conditioned reinforcer, the way Leaf had with the pokepuffs.
 Instead of having to use pokepuffs all the time though, Red wants to try out a feature of the pokedex.
 He quickly navigates to the right screen, then says, “Pokedex, establish audio reinforcement.”

 “Acknowledged.
 Record audio reinforcement when light turns green, then press Done.”

-Red smiles.
-The voice of the pokedex is Daisy’s: it’s somewhat disguised by a digital filter, but the cadence of certain words gives it away to those that know her.
+Red smiles as he realizes that the voice of the pokedex is Daisy’s.
+It’s somewhat disguised by a digital filter, but the cadence of certain words gives it away to those that know her.

 As soon the light beside the screen turns green, Red uses his clicker, emitting a sharp, loud click-clak upon press and depress of the button.
 Then he taps Done on the pokedex screen.

 “Audio reinforcement confirmed.”
 It repeats the sound.